Persistent homology

 To find the persistent homology of a space, the space must first be represented as a simplicial complex.
 A distance function on the underlying space corresponds to a filtration of the simplicial complex, that is a nested sequence of increasing subsets.
-One common method of doing this is by taking the Offset Filtration on a point cloud and taking its nerve in order to get a simplicial filtration known as the Čech filtration.
+One common method of doing this is via taking the sublevel filtration of the distance to a point cloud, or equivalently, the offset filtration on the point cloud and taking its nerve in order to get the simplicial filtration known as Čech filtration.
+A similar construction uses a nested sequence of Vietoris–Rips complexes known as the Vietoris–Rips filtration.